Follow in the footsteps of some of the great impressionists in this glorious part of the world.

 Most guests to the house fly to Marseille which has several flights a day from London.
-We will pick you up from the airport by arrangement and get you back there for your return flights.
 It is also possible to take a train de grand vitesse to Avignon.

 You may also choose to drive down – it can be done in a day if you start early – or to hire a car at the airport if you want some independence.